thanh-nm/neaterboardjs/README.md

 * featureId: a game feature or none

 returnOptions:
-If no returnOptions are passed, only the rawScore is returned, otherwise, a json object contains the chosen options is returned.
+If no returnOptions are passed, only the rawScore is returned, otherwise the function returns a json object contains the data specified in returnOptions.
 * rawScore: the inserted rawScore
 * scoreData: any additional score data in JSON string or a simple string
 * date: default is set to the inserted date